kushagra414/Git/README.md

-This repository has notes on git.
+This repository has complete notes on git.